which is neither plant nor animal, is a mushroom that grows on birch trees.

 If you maintain a good paleo, vegetarian, vegan, or Mediterranean diet, then you are most likely satisfying your body’s need for 95% of the vitamins and minerals also found in Chaga.

-The study also found that Chaga has 3 times (Bear’s M-S-E 3.6 times!!!) more antioxidant power than the next strongest food of any kind (wolf berry).
+Studies also found that Chaga has 3 times (Bear’s M-S-E 3.6 times!!!) more antioxidant power than the next strongest food of any kind (wolf berry).
 So according to the study, Chaga is the #1 best antioxidant source in existence.
 Additionally, Chaga provides 19 of the 20 amino acids required by humans, making it a valuable supplement for vegetarians/vegans.

 Antioxidants and SOD are Important for Health and Longevity